- About Us

 To calculate our employment rate using formulas used by Denver Law, US News & World Report, the National Association of Law Placement, Law School Transparency, National Jurist or to design your own formula, check out our new interactive tool, Denver Law Jobs: By the Numbers™.

-Numerator: The numerator in our calculation is the number of 2012 JD graduates who were working as of February 15, 2013 in any professional capacity (legal, nonlegal, full time, part time, long term and short term).
+Numerator: The numerator in our calculation is the number of 2013 JD graduates who were working as of February 15, 2014 in any professional capacity (legal, nonlegal, full time, part time, long term and short term).
 This includes graduates working in jobs requiring bar admission, jobs where the JD provides an advantage, and other positions that require professional skills or training.
 We also count positions funded by the university, including permanent positions as well as short term Fellow positions in which our graduates work in substantive legal positions with judges, law school faculty, as well as nonprofit and corporate employers.
 (For the specific number of university funded positions, see our ABA Report.)
 In previous years, we have included nonprofessional jobs in our calculation which was consistent with reporting conventions of the American Bar Association, National Association of Law Placement and US News & World Report.
-For the class of 2012, however, we have excluded the nonprofessional positions.
+For the classes of 2012 and 2013, however, we have excluded the nonprofessional positions.
 For the 2013 class, this figure amounts to 4 excluded positions.

-Denominator: The denominator in our calculation reflects the number of 2012 JD graduates known to be in the workforce as of February 15, 2013.
-Consistent with the practice of the United States Department of Labor, we excluded from the denominator the 13 graduates who were not known to be seeking employment as of that date.
-Specifically, we excluded 3 graduates who were pursuing another degree program, 6 unemployed graduates who were not seeking employment, and 4 graduates whose employment status was unknown and 3 graduates who had accepted deferred offers of employment.
+Denominator: The denominator in our calculation reflects the number of 2013 JD graduates known to be in the workforce as of February 15, 2014.
+Consistent with the practice of the United States Department of Labor, we excluded from the denominator the 12 graduates who were not known to be seeking employment as of that date.
+Specifically, we excluded 3 graduates who were pursuing another degree program, 4 unemployed graduates who were not seeking employment, 2 graduates whose employment status was unknown and 3 graduates who had accepted deferred offers of employment.

 Percentage of Employed Graduates Working in the Following Types of Employment